 https://en.wikipedia.org/wiki/George_Hendrick

-Tommy Henrich, is considered one of the great clutch hitters in Yankee history, nickname says it all ‘Old Reliable’!
+Add Tommy Henrich’s autograph one of the great clutch hitters in Yankee history, nickname says it all ‘Old Reliable’, that’s icing on the cake!

 Regular Season #0059 – May 13, 1942